James Peter Ongkili

-James Peter Julitih Ongkili (13 March 1939–20 March 2006) was a Malaysian politician.
+James Peter Julitih Ongkili (13 March 1939 – 20 March 2006) was a Malaysian politician.
 He was the Minister in the Prime Minister's Department (Law and Parliamentary) from 1983 to 1986 and Deputy Chief Minister of Sabah from 1976 to 1981.
 He was also the Member of Sabah State Legislative Assembly for Tamparuli from 1976 to 1981 and Member of Parliament for Tuaran from 1978 to 1986.

 Family

 James was born on 13 March 1939 in Kampung Karanaan, Tambunan, Sabah to a police officer, Alexius @ Alexander Ongkili Indoh, Snr.
-(1910–1991), who hailed from the neighbouring village of Kampung Lintuhun (hitherto then was on home leave at the time of his birth after serving in the Royal Malaysia Police Sabah contingent headquarters, only to be reassigned in other districts such as Kota Marudu and Keningau, then known as the colonial North Borneo Constabulary in Kota Kinabalu), but later acquired land and settled in Keningau (in the village of Kampung Ria/Lingkudau) after his retirement from the police force and a housewife, Battindoi Kondilab Komboon (1915–1986), a native of the said village who was also a much older patrilineal female first cousin to Sabah politicians, Joseph Pairin Kitingan and his brother Jeffrey Gapari.
+(1910–1991), who hailed from the neighboring village of Kampung Lintuhun (hitherto then was on home leave at the time of his birth after serving in the Royal Malaysia Police Sabah contingent headquarters, only to be reassigned in other districts such as Kota Marudu and Keningau, then known as the British North Borneo Constabulary in Kota Kinabalu), but later acquired land and settled in Keningau (in the village of Kampung Ria/Lingkudau) after his retirement from the police force and a housewife, Battindoi Kondilab Komboon (1915–1986), a native of the said village who was also a much older patrilineal female first cousin to Sabah politicians, Joseph Pairin Kitingan and his brother Jeffrey Gapari.

 His widow, Datin Margaret Kuyang Ganduong (born 1 October 1937), was a native of Tamparuli (from the village of Kiulu, but hailed ancestrally from another village known as Kauluan, located in the outskirts of the Tamparuli sub-district of Tuaran) and the couple are blessed with 6 children and 15 grandchildren as a result of their 47 years marriage from 1959 (they wed on his 20th birthday celebrations of that year whilst his wife was then 21 years and 5 months old, only to turn 22 years in October of that year, for she was a year or two senior than her late husband) until his own death in 2006 due to stroke.
 His brother, Maximus Ongkili was a federal minister from 2004 to 2022 and has been the President of United Sabah Party since 2017.